NagwangGyamtso/learning-library/sprints/analytics/sprint-oac-change-date-format/change-date-format.md

 ## Change date format

-1. In your workbook, open the dataset editor by clicking on **Data** and then clicking the pencil icon of the dataset you want to edit.
+1. In your workbook, open the dataset editor by clicking on **Data** and then clicking the **Pencil** icon of the dataset you want to edit.

     ![Dataset editor](images/edit-dataset.png)

 2. In the dataset editor, find and select the date column that you want to edit the display format of.
-This will toggle the data pane for this specific column we have selected.
+This will toggle the **Data Pane** for this specific column we have selected.
+Click the **Date/Time Format** as shown by the clock icon.

     ![Date editor](images/date-editor.png)

 3. In the **Format** section, click the current selection which is **Auto** and you will see the different options you have for formatting your date column.

     ![Format options](images/format-options.png)